-2. Conclusion of Agreement
+2. Conclusion of Contract

-3. Subject of the Agreement
+3 Subject matter of the contract

-3.4 Customer’s access to the SaaS Solution is secured via Internet.
-After conclusion of the Agreement, ZREALITY will provide Customer with access data for accessing its account (“Customer Account”) in the SaaS Solution and for using the SaaS Solution.
-Customer is obliged to keep its access data including password secret and to protect it from misuse by third parties.
-In this context, ZREALITY points out that employees of ZREALITY are not authorized to request passwords or access data by telephone or in writing.
-Customer will change the password provided by ZREALITY for the initial log-in.
+3.4 The Client’s access to the SaaS Solution is secured via the Internet.
+After the conclusion of the contract, ZREALITY will provide the Client with access data to access its account (“Client Account”) in the SaaS Solution and to use the SaaS Solution.
+The Client is obliged to keep its access data incl. password secret and to protect it from misuse by third parties.
+In this context, ZREALITY points out that ZREALITY employees are not authorized to request passwords or access data by telephone or in writing.
+The Customer will change the password provided by ZREALITY for the initial log-in.
 When choosing a password, the generally known rules should be observed (length, complexity of the password).
-Customer must notify ZREALITY immediately in the event of loss of the access data, including the password, or if there is any suspicion of misuse of this data.
-Furthermore, ZREALITY is entitled to block access to Customer account to the SaaS Solution in the event of misuse.
-Customer is liable in case of misuse for which he is responsible.
+The Client must notify ZREALITY immediately in the event of loss of the access data, including the password, or if misuse of such data is suspected.
+Furthermore, ZREALITY is entitled to block access to the Customer’s account to the SaaS solution in the event of misuse.
+The Customer shall be liable in the event of misuse for which it is responsible.

-4. Service Level
+4. Service Level Regulations

 4.1 The following service levels apply to the SaaS solution:

-• Hours of Operation: 24 hours per day, all seven (7) days per week (“Hours of Operation”);
+– Uptime: 24 hours per day, all seven (7) days per week (“Uptime”);

 4.5 The type and duration of error checking and processing depends on the error class and the corresponding response times: